Meet the author!

 2008 was the year I started Move Into Action.
 It was also during the time I caved in and went back to church.
 I could sense God’s call to return, and I did.
 Eventually.
 Reluctantly.
 I grew up in the Catholic religion, but I found Jesus when I joined a Southern Baptist church.
 I FINALLY knew that it was Jesus who saved, so I got baptized (as an adult), started studying my Bible, and using my spiritual gifts in the church and in community.

 In addition, I knew it was time to start a business from scratch.
-Life coaching was my specialty and experience, and from all my years of coaching others and living my own life, I could see how important setting proper priorities were to all life areas beginning with our spirituality.
-To expand my reach, I took to the internet so I could teach.
-Yet, I had no website skills at all, and I was learning social media platforms as they were coming out.
-It was all so new, so I did what any “Type A” personality would do.
+Life coaching was my specialty and experience, and from all my years of coaching others while creating my own opportunities in life, I could see how important setting proper priorities were to all life areas beginning with spirituality.
+To expand my reach, I took to the internet, so I could teach.
+Yet, I had no website skills at all, and I was learning social media platforms as they were rapidly changing.
+It was all so new, so I did what any “Type A,” go-get-’em personality would do.
 I dove into the deep-end and figured out how to swim while in the water.
 There’s no better, and faster, way to learn, right?
-Well, it worked!
+Well, it worked, and I am so thankful for all I’ve learned along the way.

-In 2012, I began to back off a bit on the training and traveling I was doing, because I started noticing funky things with my health.
+In 2012, I began to back off quite a bit on the training and traveling I was doing, because I started noticing funky things with my health that had begun off and on several years prior.
 The continuation of the symptoms sent me to my physician, the hospital ER, a few specialists, and even resulted in several surgeries.
 By 2014, I was dealing with things I never thought I’d find myself dealing with.
 In fact, my prayer was, “God, please don’t make me deal with anything scary, because I just can’t handle it!”
-You can read about this scary and uncertain journey more here in an article, “Surrender To Healing,” I wrote for a publication.
+Well, God answers prayers, but not always in the way we ask!
+You can read about my health and faith journey in this article, “Surrender To Healing,” I wrote for publication in The Yoke.

-Even after all the things I’ve endured (am still enduring!), including another surgery in 2016 and no diagnosis for Multiple Sclerosis (which matches my symptoms, but takes a very long time to diagnose sometimes), I find myself with the desire to Move Into Action.
-There are days I mourn the life I had previously.
-But, this business and blog is now about Life BEYOND Limits.
+Even after all the things I’ve endured (am still enduring!), including another surgery in 2016 and still no diagnosis for Multiple Sclerosis (which matches my symptoms and issues, but now I’m told they don’t know what it is), I still find myself with the desire to Move Into Action to live in a way that uses my time, energy, and resources to honor and glorify God.
+There are days I mourn the life I had previously, because I don’t have the stamina physically or mentally I once had.
+But, this blog is about Life BEYOND Limits.
 Yes, I have limits.
-And, I must prioritize my time and energy.
-But it doesn’t mean I must give up.
-I’m still that “Type A” personality adjusting to what I call my new norm.
+I must prioritize my time and energy in order to respect them.
+If I don’t, it means my body will pay for it later.
+But, it doesn’t mean I must give up and quit.
+I’m still that “Type A” personality adjusting to what I call my new norm, which is life a little slower and less fast-paced, but it fits perfectly into my specialty of life and stress management.
+So, it’s all good!

 New Challenges: Persevering Despite Obstacles